-3.1.19 Periodically delete sensitive data in accordance to policies or regulations
+3.1.20 Delete sensitive data in accordance to policies or regulations

-Action Details Suggested frequency Periodically delete sensitive data in accordance to policies or regulations Collect details on policies and regulations that apply to your tycoai suite location As required
+Action Details Suggested frequency

+Periodically delete sensitive data in accordance to policies or Collect details on policies and regulations that apply to your TycoAI suite location Continuously as required

+regulations

-3.1.20 Monitor for cyber attacks
+3.1.21 Monitor for cyber attacks

-Monitoring site perimeters, networks and end-points for cyber-attacks is a part of good cybersecurity operation.
+Monitoring site perimeters, networks and endpoints for cyber-attacks is a part of good cybersecurity operation.
 Many tools are available to assist with real-time analytics-based detection.

-Action Details Suggested frequency • Determine which security monitoring tools and services to implement Run continuously once implemented
+Action Details Suggested frequency

+Monitor for cyber attacks Determine which security monitoring tools and services to implement Run continuously once

+Services to implement implemented